verlab/nonrigid-benchmark/README.md

 ]
 ```

 We have provided a some utilities to help you evaluate your method.
-Like this eval loop:
+Like this eval loop here: [eval_loop](src/nonrigid_benchmark/utils.py#L61).

 ```python
 def eval_loop(benchmark_path, predictions_path, match_fn, datasets = ['test_single_obj', 'test_multiple_obj', 'test_scale']):